 About Kennedy Labs

-Kennedy Labs is a fabless nanotechnology company creating graphene and graphene like materials for microelectronic applications and novel stand alone devices.
+Kennedy Labs is a nanofabrication company creating graphene and other graphene like 2D materials for microelectronic applications and novel stand alone devices.

 Application areas we work in